isgasho/reedlib/README.md

 storage nodes which can then later be used to reconstruct the original file, even if one of the shards is lost or corrupt (_parity of one_).

-For increased data saftey and redundancy, you can increase the partity shards.

-For increased network concurrnecy you can increase the data shards.

 ### Decoding shards (command-line)

 To decode a number of shards from a previous encoding using the default Data and Parity Shards (_3 + 1 respectively_):

 First remove the original input file to demonstrate recovery:
 ```#!console
 rm -f ./testdata/IMG_7895.JPG
 ```

 Now reconstruct the original input file using the shards:
 ```#!console
 reed-decode ./testdata/IMG_7895.JPG
 ```

 You should now have the original file recovered and intact:
 ```#!console
 $ ls -lah ./testdata/
 total 6.3M